Sumaiya-2209/AI-Course/README.md

 </ul>

 <p>
-<em>Implemented these algorithms in practical scenarios, especially in game-based AI systems like Chess, TicTacToe, and Smart RPS.</em>
+<em>Implemented these algorithms in practical scenarios, especially in game-based AI systems like Chess, TicTacToe, and Snake.</em>
 </p>

 <hr>